Monday, 20 February 2023

 The Czechoslovakian military also used a Tatra T77a as a limousine for high ranking officers.

 Photo from the Tatra Museum in Koprivince.
-The caption reads "In addition, the Luftwaffe used fast aerodynamic Tatra 87 vehicles during World War II and advisory units (picture from Yugoslavia)"
+The caption reads "In addition, the Luftwaffe and advisory units used fast aerodynamic Tatra 87 vehicles during World War II (picture from Yugoslavia)"

 Officer Harz posing with the Tatra T87 he drove on official duties in France.
+Officer Harz was employed as an official driver.

 A German officer contemplates the view beside a Tatra T87 staff car (note the unit markings below the right headlamp).